BOAT CRUISES RETURN MID-MAY 2019! SCHEDULE WILL BE FINALIZED IN JANUARY!

 Location & Route:

 Appleton, just north of Lake Winnebago, is River Tyme Too’s home port.
 She is docked just below the College Avenue Bridge, at RiverHeath – a redeveloped paper mill site now housing condos, coffee shops, restaurants, retail shops and a new hotel.
 Most of the time, our captains will be traveling downriver to Kimberly/ Little Chute and back.
-Every once in awhile we will head thru the Cedars Lock and go all the way to Little Chute, or go thru the 4 Appleton Locks and dock at Appleton Yacht Club for a time.
+Every once in awhile we will head thru the Cedars Lock and go all the way to Little Chute, or go thru the 4 Appleton Locks.
 See this pretty stretch of the Fox River, with all of its varied landscape.